SeldonIO/seldon-java-wrapper/README.md

 # seldon-java-wrapper

-Wrap java code for use with seldon-core
+A java library to be used with [seldon-core](https://github.com/SeldonIO/seldon-core) to allow easy wrapping of java models.
+[See the seldon-core docs on how to use](https://github.com/SeldonIO/seldon-core/blob/master/docs/wrappers/java.md).